huxingyi/dust3d/docs/interface/menubar.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Flip selected nodes vertically.

-Rotate 90 (Clockwise)
+Rotate 90D CW
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Rotate selected nodes 90 degree.
+Rotate selected nodes clockwise by 90 degrees.
 If you can hardly edit some nodes in normal front/side view, rotate it then edit it, and rotate it back after you finish editing.

-Rotate 90 (Counterclockwise)
+Rotate 90D CCW
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Rotate selected nodes -90 degree.
+Rotate selected nodes counterclockwise by 90 degrees.

 Align To
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~